feedhenry-staff/fh-dev-proxy/README.md

 cannot be used to forward requests.

-## Proxy Setup
+## Development Proxy Setup
-Simply create a blank cloud application of the FeedHenry platform and place the following in the _application.js_.
+You must complete this step before you can use the CLI or local development overrides.
+Simply create a blank cloud application on the FeedHenry platform and place the following in the _application.js_.
 Naturally you will need to have the _fh-dev-proxy_ dependency in your _package.json_.

 ```javascript
 'use strict';